FrederikTobner/JANUS/book/src/chapter-02-getting-started/installing-tools.md

 Operating system development requires specialized tools.
 Unlike application development where you compile against an existing OS, we're building the OS itself—there's no standard library, no runtime, just bare metal.

+[!side]
+Total install time: 5-10 minutes on most systems.
+The actual learning starts in Chapter 3.
+[/!side]

 ## Required Tools Overview

 We need: